Learn About The GED

 LANGUAGE ARTS, READING EXAM

-The Language Arts, Reading exam will be made up 40 multiple-choice questions and the time given to complete them will be 65 minutes.
+The Language Arts, Reading exam will be made up of 40 multiple-choice questions and the time given to complete them will be 65 minutes.
 The questions will be divided into two sections.
 The first section will be made up of literary texts.
 The questions will be based on topics related to poetry, drama and prose fiction.
 Section 2 will constitute on non-fiction text.
-The reading part of this portion will be taken from books, newspapers with a total length of 200-400 words.
+The reading part of this portion will be taken from books, newspapers etc with a total length of 200-400 words.
 Each reading passage will be then followed by 4 to 8 questions.

 The Science exam will consist of 50 multiple choice questions to be completed in 80 minutes.
 The questions that the candidate will be asked to solve will be regarding life science, earth science and space science.
 Some information may also be presented in the form of a chart, graph, table, map or a figure.
 A number of questions will be based on them.